junqing-zhang/junqing-zhang.github.io/_pages/publication.md

 * Our publication in the area of key generation from wireless channels is summarized at [here](/research/keygen/keygen-pub/)
 * Our publication in the area of radio frequency fingerprinting identification is summarized at [here](/research/rffi/rffi-pub/)
+* Our publication in the area of physical layer authentication is summarized at [here](/research/phy-auth/phy-auth-pub/)
-* Our publication in the area of wireless sensing is summarized at [here](/research/wifi-sensing/wifi-sensing-pub/)
+* Our publication in the area of Wi-Fi sensing is summarized at [here](/research/wifi-sensing/wifi-sensing-pub/)

 Please [email me](mailto:junqing.zhang@liverpool.ac.uk) if you require a copy of the paper.